MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticRemoteConnection.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsRemoteConnection>`: The user experience analyte remote connection entity.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsRemoteConnection>`: The user experience analyte remote connection entity.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CloudPcFailurePercentage <Double?>]`: The sign in failure percentage of Cloud PC Device.
 Valid values 0 to 100
   - `[CloudPcRoundTripTime <Double?>]`: The round tip time of Cloud PC Device.
 Valid values 0 to 1.79769313486232E+308
   - `[CloudPcSignInTime <Double?>]`: The sign in time of Cloud PC Device.
 Valid values 0 to 1.79769313486232E+308